Windows 11 Gaming Issues Explained: Why It Stutters & What Causes It

 Ready to apply fixes?

-Start Windows 11 Fix WizardTL;DR
+Start Windows 11 Fix WizardQuick Diagnostic (Check These First)

 - VBS/Memory Integrity can cost 5-25% FPS — it's a security feature with a performance cost.